Ling, Oppedisano both post strong showings

 "Coach Best shows great passion for his divers," Coach Gianiodis said.
 "He lives for getting his divers better and making them improve beyond their potential.
 He doesn't just care about diving, he cares about the entire program."

-In the seven years under Best's leadership Spartan divers continue to earn Big Ten Diver of the Week honors, Big Ten Academic All- Conference Honors and a first-team Academic All-American.
-Last year the Spartan diver's team GPA was over a 3.5.
+In the years under Best's leadership, Spartan divers continue to earn Big Ten Diver of the Week honors, Big Ten Academic All- Conference Honors and a hand full of Academic All-Americans.

-2007-08 saw best send four divers to NCAA Regionals.
+2007-08 Best helped send four divers to NCAA Regionals.
 His biggest accomplishment of the year was mentoring Danielle Williams to a fourth-place finish at the Canadian nationals and a seventh place finish at the Olympic Trials.

 Best was named the 2006 Big Ten Diving Coach of the Year, after his divers finished 4th in diving points at the Big Ten Championships with no platform entries and no divers with previous national experience.
 He also coached seven divers who qualified for the NCAA Regional Meet.